 Illegal logging is the international trade of illegally extracted timber, which is often used to make products such as paper, packaging, and furniture.
 Timber can be illegally harvested, transported, processed, bought, and sold in violation of national regulations.

-The U.S. is the world’s largest importer of illegal timber.
+The U.S. is one of the world’s largest importers of illegal timber.
 Surprisingly, licensed companies play a major role in the illegal trade – as most illegally sourced timber is traded openly after being laundered into legal supply chains or unidentified as illegal.
 As much as 23% to 30% of hardwood lumber and plywood traded globally could be from illegal logging activities.